-Proper record storage means keeping vinyl upright in a sturdy stand or shelf, away from heat and sunlight, in protective sleeves, with enough support to prevent leaning and warping.
+Proper record storage means keeping vinyl upright in a sturdy stand or shelf, spaced closely enough to stay vertical but loose enough to pull out without a fight, away from heat and direct sunlight, and protected front and back with the right sleeves.

 You can spend years and real money building a collection, then ruin records with bad storage.
 Warping, ring wear, and sleeve damage are all preventable.
 Here is how to store records so they last as long as the music on them.